core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The new element 'OSCORE_option', containing the value of the OSCORE Option present in the protected message, encoded as a binary string.

-* The new element 'sender_pk', containing the sender's public key.
+* The new element 'sender_public_key', containing the sender's public key.
 An X.509 certificates are byte strings, C509 certificates and CWTs are arrays but might be tagged.

    Note for implementation: this construction requires the OSCORE option of the message to be generated and finalized before computing the ciphertext of the COSE_Encrypt0 object (when using the group mode or the pairwise mode) and before calculating the counter signature (when using the group mode).
 Also, the aad_array needs to be large enough to contain the largest possible OSCORE option.